National Bahá’í Review/Issue 72/Text

 and warnings of the Assembly, then the Assembly has the right to refuse him the right to vote in Bahá’í elections."

-Since political conflict and controversy are frequently so virulent and so hazardous to individuals or to the good name of the institutions, “the friends . . . should be very careful in their public utterance not to mention any political figures, either to side with or to denouncethem . . .
-Otherwise they will involve the friends in political matters, which is definitely dangerous for the Cause.”
-Such public utterance may be “the publication of articles and pamphlets bearing upon the controversial and political issues of the day.”
-We must be wary, since “any minute and detailed analysis by the friends of subjects that are in the forefront of general discussion would often be misconstrued in certain quarters and give rise to suspicions and misunderstandings that would react unfavorably upon the Cause.”
-“While refusing to utter the word that would needlessly alienate or estrange any individual, government or people, we should fearlessly and unhesitatingly uphold and assert in their entirety such truths the knowledge of which we believe is vitally and urgently needed for the good and betterment of mankind.”
+Since political conflict and controversy are frequently so virulent and so hazardous to individuals or to the good name of the institutions, "the friends... should be very careful in their public utterance not to mention any political figures, either to side with or to denounce them...
+Otherwise they will involve the friends in political matters, which is definitely dangerous for the Cause."
+Such public utterance may be "the publication of articles and pamphlets bearing upon the controversial and political issues of the day."
+We must be wary, since "any minute and detailed analysis by the friends of subjects that are in the forefront of general discussion would often be misconstrued in certain quarters and give rise to suspicions and misunderstandings that would react unfavorably upon the Cause."

-nonpolitical public appointments or civil service in governments where partisan commitments are neither implied nor demanded.
+In addition, there must be "complete non-association with any subversive movements."
+Bahá’ís are not allowed to accept "any political office by vote of a political party," but may accept nonpolitical public appointments or civil service in governments where partisan commitments are neither implied nor demanded.

-“Politics” can mean many things to different persons.
-Hence the prohibition that “we should have no political connection with any one of the parties and should join no faction of these different and warring sects” can be construed more widely than is proper.
-It is well to recall that every aspect of life meaningful to mankind sooner or later comes or has already come into range of society’s regulations and changing disciplines, hence into that society’s “politics.”
-It may be health (i.e. public health), sex and morality (regulations re sexual behavior and aberrancies), the status of women (equal rights to hold property, to vote, not to be sold as chattel), the rights to and opportunities for education (public education laws), eating and drinking (food and drug acts, health controls), shelter and housing (real estate
+"Politics" can mean many things to different persons.
+Hence the prohibition that "we should have no political connection with any one of the parties and should join no faction of these different and warring sects" can be construed more widely than is proper.
+It is well to recall that every aspect of life meaningful to mankind sooner or later comes or has already come into range of society's regulations and changing disciplines, hence into that society's "politics."
+It may be health (i.e. public health), sex and morality (regulations re sexual behavior and aberrancies), the status of women (equal rights to hold property, to vote, not to be sold as chattel), the rights to and opportunities for education (public education laws), eating and drinking (food and drug acts, health controls), shelter and housing (real estate laws), and commerce (securities control, tariffs), etc.

 The concerns of the communities of men are many and complex.
-Too narrow an interpretation of “politics” would in fact exclude Bahá’ is from contempor ary life, from all the professions, and from that healthy interaction with today’s world which will ultimately bring the ideas of the Faith to recognition and fruition.
-One goal of the Bahá’í community is the “development of the relationship between the Bahá’í community and the United Nations.”
-Certainly the present-day UN is “political” and power—oriented; yet we shall work with it in non—partisan ways.
+Too narrow an interpretation of "politics" would in fact exclude Bahá’ís from contemporary life, from all the professions, and from that healthy interaction with today's world which will ultimately bring the ideas of the Faith to recognition and fruition.
+One goal of the Bahá’í community is the "development of the relationship between the Bahá’í community and the United Nations."
+Certainly the present-day UN is "political" and power-oriented; yet we shall work with it in non-partisan ways.

 Warning[edit]

-warned against the possible appearance in the United States of who enrolled as a Bahá’í at the German summer school.
+The National Spiritual Assembly of Germany has informed the National Spiritual Assembly of the United States that the American Bahá’ís should be warned against the possible appearance in the United States of Agostino Ilunga who enrolled as a Bahá’í at the German summer school.
 He claimed he had been an attorney in Haiti but then was engaged in the travel business.
 It was subsequently learned that neither fact was true.
 Unfortunately he holds a current identification from Germany, but he is not to be received as an American or travelling Bahá’í in good standing.

 Address changes[edit]